netpipe/Giffer/README.md

 # Giffer
-animated desktop for gnome and mate.
+animated desktop utility script for gnome and mate.

+#credits to http://headlikeanorange.tumblr.com for the awesome gif's